Advice for after dental extractions and surgical procedures

-Information about how to care for your mouth after surgery of the mouth, face, and jaws.
+Information about how to care for your mouth after dental extractions or surgery of the mouth, face or jaws.

-This leaflet has been produced to improve your understanding of what may occur after oral and maxillofacial surgery.
+This leaflet has been produced to improve your understanding of what may occur after a dental extraction or surgery to your mouth, face or jaw.
 If your treatment is continued by another department, please follow their advice in addition to any instructions within this leaflet.

 If you have any questions or would like further explanation, especially if you are unsure, please discuss this with the student, dentist or the attending nurse.